On the Trade-off between Redundancy and Local Coherence in Summarization: Unsupervised Control Scenario

-In case $G_T$ is discarded, however, we proceed to enrich $G'$ with nodes retrieved from $G$.
-For each node $p \in V[G']$, we retrieve candidate nodes in the following order.
-Nodes from the current context sentence $s_k$ was read, i.e.\ nodes belonging to the current paragraph or section, are retrieved first.
+As second backup plan, procedure \texttt{attachPropositions} will replace $T$ with $P_k$ if $|V[P_k]|>|V[T]|$ and the closeness centrality of the root of $P_k$ is greater than that of the root of $T$. $T$ will also be replaced if the tree persistence has reached its allowed limit, $\psi=\Psi$.
+In case $P_k$ is chosen, we \textit{enrich} it by retrieving single nodes from $G$ and connecting them to $P$, in a similar fashion to the \textit{construction} stage in the Construction-Integration theory of comprehension \cite{kintsch1988role}.
+For each node $p \in V[P_k]$, we retrieve candidate nodes in the following order.
+First, nodes from the local context, i.e.\ from the current paragraph or article section, are retrieved.
 Then, nodes are retrieved in inverse order of processing recency, i.e.\ propositions from sentences processed at the beginning of the simulation are retrieved first.
-This particular retrieval order follows \textit{free recall} accuracy in human subjects \cite{glanzer1972storage}.\footnote{Free recall is a technique used in psycholingusitic studies of human memory in which a subject is presented with a string of items and is free to recall them in any order; in contrast, \textit{serial recall} requires the subject to recall the items in order.} In particular, recall of early processed information is significantly more accurate and depends on long-term memory.
-Recall of recent items is also very accurate, a tendency called \textit{recency effect}, and it depends of short-term memory.
+For each node, searching stops when the argument overlap score of a candidate is greater than zero.\footnote{Experimentally, increasing this threshold does not impact downstream performance significantly.}

-After candidate enrichment nodes are retrieved, each node in $G'$ is connected to its top $K$ candidates, sorted by argument overlap score.
-Note that during this operation, only $G'$ was expanded and $G$ remained untouched.
-Next, we elaborate on how long-term memory graph $G$ is updated.
+This particular retrieval order follows \textit{free recall} accuracy in human subjects \cite{glanzer1972storage}.\footnote{Free recall is a technique used in psycholingusitic studies of human memory in which a subject is presented with a string of items and is free to recall them in any order; in contrast, \textit{serial recall} requires the subject to recall the items in order.} The tendency to accurately recall the first processed items is known as the \textit{priming effect} \cite{Harley1995}, and is said to depend on long-term memory.
+Instead, the tendency to accurately recall the most recent items is called the \textit{recency effect}, and it depends on short-term memory.

-\paragraph{Updating memory structures.} After attaching incoming proposition nodes to memory tree $T$, the resulting structure, $G'$, is added to long-term memory graph $G$, line 8.
-Note that $G'$ might not constitute a tree and hence, not be a valid KvD micro-structure of memory.
-Therefore, we define tree $T'$ as the maximum spanning tree in $G'$ and choose as root the node with maximum closeness score, line 9.
-Then, $T'$ is pruned down to have at most \texttt{WM} nodes using the same strategy as in section~\ref{sec:treekvd}, line 10.
-Finally, nodes in the resulting tree, $T''$, are scored and their global scores updated.
-Next, we elaborate in how \textsc{GraphKvD} scores nodes in memory trees.
+\paragraph{Updating Memory Structures.} After attachment, long-term memory graph $G$ is updated with nodes and edges in $T$.
+Note that after executing the attachment procedures described above, the updated memory graph $T$ might no longer be a tree.
+However, as mentioned before, the KvD theory models that a valid working memory structure as a tree.
+Hence, we reduce $T$ to its maximum spanning tree using the argument overlap score between propositions as edge weights.
+Similarly to \textsc{TreeKvD}, the node with the maximum closeness score is chosen as the new root.
+Then, $T$ is pruned down to have at most \texttt{WM} nodes using the same strategy as in \S~\ref{sec:treekvd}.